Booodaness/Tempus-Spatium/_posts/2024-05-22-closer-look-quantum-measurements-part-2.1.md

 As discussed at the end of the mentioned post, as satisfying as the emergence of the Born rule from such considerations seems to be, such a machinery fails to operate in cases where classical and quantum probabilities simply differ — in fact, this happens when quantum probabilities exhibit *interference*, which has no classical analogue. [^1]

 [^1]: As a remark, objective-collapse theories in general share the problem of not having been observed in any experiment as of May 2024.
+They also share the problem of not being easily reconcilable with special or general relativity.
+There are results to the effect that spontaneous collapse of ensembles with sufficient quantum randomness would defy relativity rather marginally, which may or may not be a problem depending on one's position amidst the myriad of debates in quantum foundations.

 One of the most important and famous types of experiments which highlights this above quantum weirdness is that of Stern-Gerlach.
 So, let us start with a clean slate (what one might call a slate's vacuum state) and see why probability and the Born rule manifest themselves in quantum mechanics (as they have historically from Stern-Gerlach-type experiments, among others, in a series of crushing successes).

 To do so, this will be a two-subpart addendum to the series *A Closer Look at Quantum Measurements*.
-This first part will only look at part of what classical physics has to say with regard to the Stern-Gerlach experiment.
+This first part will only look at part of what classical physics has to say with regard to Stern-Gerlach experiments.

 ## Basic setup